Subchapter A: ACADEMICS (1033-1036)

 (A) Selection of Judges.
 Only judges selected from the current UIL’s list of accredited critic judges, unless the UIL approves an exception for valid reasons, shall adjudicate all One-Act Play Contests.

-(B) Judges.
+(B) Judges and Critiques.
 Judging shall be by an odd number of judges or by a single critic judge.
 A critique of each play shall be presented orally to all entries and interested audience members after the contest manager has announced results of the contest.
+At the area, regional and state levels, critiques will be presented as determined by the UIL state theatre director.

 (C) Responsibility For Selection Of Judges.
-Judges for zone, district and bi-district contests shall be selected by the District Executive Committee(s); judges for area contests shall be selected by the contest managers of these contests; and judges for the regional and state contest shall be selected and assigned by the State Theatre Director.
+Judges for zone, district and bi-district contests shall be selected by the District Executive Committee(s).
+Judges for the area, regional and state contest shall be selected and assigned by the State Theatre Director.
 A judge should not be selected that would result in any entry being evaluated by the same judge twice in the same year.

 (D) Decision Of The Critic Judge Or Judges.
 The decision of the critic judge or judges is final.